JGarnica22/PSlab/trackViewer/README.md

   * Single C DMR regions (CG... file?)

-* **(EXTRA)** _Chromosome_views_active_enhancers_guideslines_and_lolliplots.R_ script is thought to visualize the methylation status of a gene-associated active enhancers.
+* **(EXTRA)** _Chromosome_views_Active_enhancers_lolliplots.R_ script is thought to visualize the methylation status of a gene-associated active enhancers.
 It will make a first Chromosome view plot (like in _Chromosome_views.R_), but adding guidelines marking the position of active enhancers 100 kb around your genes of interest.
 Next, it will draw a lolliplot graph for each active enhancer (plotting the methylation status at the single C level in this active enhancer).